Unsupervised Continual Semantic Adaptation through Neural Rendering: Experiments

 We evaluate our method in two different settings.
 In the first one, which we refer to as \emph{fine-tuning}, we simply use the \pls rendered as in Sec.~\ref{sec:pseudolabel_formation} to adapt the segmentation network through cross-entropy loss on its predictions.
 In the second one, we \emph{jointly train} NeRF and DeepLab via iterative mutual supervision.
 For a fair comparison, in both settings we optimize the pre-trained NeRF for the same number of additional epochs, while maintaining supervision through color and depth images.
 In fine-tuning, we perform NeRF pre-training for $60$ epochs, according to Sec.~\ref{sec:pseudolabel_formation}.
 In joint training, we instead first pre-train NeRF for $10$ epochs, and then train NeRF concurrently with DeepLab for $50$ epochs.
 We run each method $10$ times and report mean and standard deviation across the runs.
 Given that the baselines do not support generating images from novel viewpoints, both in fine-tuning and in joint training we use images from the training viewpoints as input to DeepLab.
 Additionally, since our method allows \emph{rendering} images, we evaluate the difference between feeding ground-truth images vs. NeRF renderings from the same viewpoints to DeepLab.

 Table~\ref{tab:1_step} presents the adaptation performance of the different methods on the validation views, which provides a measure of the knowledge transfer induced within the scene by the self-training.
-Since our method is unsupervised, in the Supplementary we additionally report the improvement in performance on the training views, which is indicative of the effectiveness of the self-supervised adaptation and is of practical utility for real-world deployment scenarios where a scene might be revisited from similar viewpoints.

-As shown in Tab.~\ref{tab:1_step}, fine-tuning with our \pls results in improved performance compared to the pre-trained model, and outperforms both baselines for most of the scenes.
+Since our method is unsupervised, in the Supplementary we additionally report the improvement in performance on the training views, which is indicative of the effectiveness of the self-supervised adaptation and is of practical utility for real-world deployment scenarios where a scene might be revisited from similar viewpoints. \\ As shown in Tab.~\ref{tab:1_step}, fine-tuning with our \pls results in improved performance compared to the pre-trained model, and outperforms both baselines for most of the scenes.
 Interestingly, using rendered images ($\mathrm{NI}+\mathrm{NL}$) consistently produces better results than fine-tuning with the ground-truth images ($\mathrm{GI}+\mathrm{NL}$).
 We hypothesize that this is due to the small image artifacts introduced by the NeRF rendering acting as an augmentation mechanism.
 We further observe that the $\mathrm{mIoU}$ can vary largely across the scenes.
 This can be explained with the variability in the room types and lighting conditions, which is also reflected in the scenes with more extreme illumination (and hence more challenging for NeRF to reconstruct the geometry) having a larger variance with our approach.
 However, the main observation is that jointly training NeRF and DeepLab (using rendered images as input) results in remarkably better adaptation on almost all the scenes.
 This improvement can be attributed to the positive knowledge transfer induced between the frame-level predictions of DeepLab and the 3D-aware NeRF \pls.
 As shown in Fig.~\ref{fig:joint_training_effect}, this strategy allows effectively resolving local artifacts in the NeRF \pls through the smoothing effect of the DeepLab labels, while at the same time addressing inconsistencies in the per-frame outputs of the segmentation network due to its lack of view consistency.